 Arriving by Air

 If you’re flying, flights are available from a growing number of international and Caribbean airports.
 There are more than a dozen airlines to choose from for your flight to Hewanorra International Airport (UVF) or the smaller George Charles Airport (SLU)

 Arriving by Sea

 And for those who travel by yacht, Saint Lucia boasts one of the Caribbean’s most popular marinas – the IGY Rodney Bay Marina, end of the annual Atlantic Rally for Cruisers (ARC) and start-point for the world ARC.
-Additionally, most of the beautiful sheltered bays have designated mooring areas where you can safely drop anchor.
+Then there’s the older, very beautiful sheltered marina at Marigot and lastly, most of the beautiful sheltered bays have designated mooring areas where you can safely drop anchor.

 To view current arrivals for air and seaports, see the SLASPA website there you can find up to date schedules of arrivals and lists of carriers